Image via Epara Skincare

 Image via @drbarbarasturm

 Try the Comforting Body Cream from Epara if you're looking to pamper yourself.
 The luxurious, aromatic texture will leave you relaxed and your skin feeling supple and smooth.
-Layer with the UNSUN’s Protect & Smooth Emollient Rich Hand Cream for additional moisture + nourishment and fight photoaging with its SPF 15 protection.
+Layer your hand cream with UNSUN’s Protect & Smooth Emollient Rich Hand Cream for additional moisture + nourishment and fight photoaging with its SPF 15 protection.

 Up your hand-care game even further with Miriam Gee’s secret to youthful, hydrated hands.
 “The hands are constantly exposed to UV rays, pollution, heat and bacteria — so Vitamin C is crucial to improve skin tone, texture, density and hydration.”
 Miriam recommends applying 1-2 drops of the SkinCeuticals CE Ferulic on the top of each hand every morning for optimal protection.